awsdocs/aws-java-developer-guide-v2/doc_source/basics-async.rst

 .. literalinclude:: s3.java2.async_ops.main.txt
    :language: java

-Here is an example that gets a file from |S3| asynchronously with the :methodname:`GetObject` operation.
+The following example gets a file from |S3| asynchronously by using the :methodname:`GetObject` operation.

 **Imports**